-For illustrative purposes the examples were chosen to have almost identical closure times for the stops, but in all respects they are very typical of the 25 examples of each utterance provided by the speaker of southern British English.
+For illustrative purposes the examples were chosen as having nearly identical closure times for the stops, but in all respects they are very typical of the 25 examples of each utterance provided by the speaker of southern British English.
 Vertical lines on each example show the moments of closure and opening of the lips for the stops.
-Note in the example of a purr